Folkwise-io/MintbeanplatformV3-backend/README.md

 Logging occurs for all email responses (including success).
 Keep an eye on the server logs to see whether any maintenence is required.

 Note: emails that fail 3 times are left in the database and will pool if not maintained.
 Run checks and clean periodically.

+We currently have 2 email flows:

+- When user registers for meet, send immediate **registration confirmation** with attached calendar invite
+- When a new meet is created, queue **two reminder emails** leading up to meet startTime (1: start-24hrs, 2: start-30mins)
+  \*Warning! meet reminders are currently not updated if meetTime changes.
+TODO.

+Calendar invites for hackathons are scheduled as a 1 hour Kickoff from `startTime` instead of blocking 7 whole days of a user's calendar.